Reference

 Important boundaries include:

-- Public artifacts are generated, not served from private data roots.
+public_root. - Public artifacts are generated from structured state.

 - Contributor sites have separate config, database, public root, and data paths.